 The large size field may be used.
 The size of a box should not exceed 4 GByte.

-Bitrates of up to 8 MBit/sec for the stream (including protocol overheads, e.g. TCP and HTTP) shall be supported
+Bitrates of up to 8 MBit/sec for the stream (including protocol overheads, e.g. TCP and HTTP) shall be supported both for delivery using regular HTTP and, in the case of DASH only, using HTTP on TLS.

 AIT signalling as defined in clause 7.2.3.1 shall not be processed for MPEG-2 TS delivered via unicast broadband content.